VCCT-IMAD5112-2025-G2/ST10472125ArraysAssignment2/README.md

 ST10472125ArraysAssignment2 is a flashcard-style quiz app designed specifically for history students.
 It helps learners study key historical facts using a true/false question format, enhancing recall and reinforcing understanding through immediate feedback and answer review.

-This app is built for History students at the primary or high school level who want an easy and interactive way to revise historical topics using quick quizzes.
+This app is built for History students at the primary or early high school level who want an easy and interactive way to revise historical topics using quick quizzes.

 The app serves as a study aid.
 It uses a flashcard-based quiz system to: